Portfolio | Photo Blog | ONE Campaign at ACL Fest 2018

 ONE is a campaigning and advocacy organization of more than nine million people around the world taking action to end extreme poverty and preventable disease, particularly in Africa.
 We believe the fight against poverty isn’t about charity, but about justice and equality.

-On a personal note, in December 2018, I learned via Ancestry.com that my DNA includes 1% from Cameroon/Congo/Southern Bantu Peoples.
+On a personal note, in December 2018, I learned via Ancestry.com that my DNA includes 1% from Cameroon/Congo/Southern Bantu Peoples and another 1% from Mali.
 I was so excited!
-My mother always thought she had African ancestry, and late in life we learned this is true.
+My mother always thought she had African ancestry, and late in life we learn this is true.
 But I have been interested in Africa for many years, particularly since my days at the University of Texas at Austin.
 If you read my blog post, you will learn more about those experiences.

 Join us in advocating for Africa.
 Our issues are wide ranging and include alleviating poverty, making zero hunger a reality, global health and well-being, quality education, gender equality, affordable clean energy, decent work and economic growth, industry, innovation and infrastructure, peace and justice, and partnerships.
 If you have questions, contact me anytime.